abbeygirl/nzedb/FAQ's.md

 **Errors**
 Q. file_put_contents(/var/www/nZEDb/nzbfiles/tmpunrar/rarfile.rar): failed to open stream: Permission denied in /var/www/nZEDb/www/lib/postprocess.php on line 648
 A. Make sure your tmpunrar folder is writable by sudo chmod 777 /var/www/nZEDb/nzbfiles/

+Q. CyMSQL error in update binaries.
+A. cymysql has been updated to use sockets, python scripts also, you will need to:
+run sudo pip install --upgrade cymysql
+-or-
+run sudo easy_install --upgrade cymysql
+run sudo pip-3.2 install --upgrade cymysql
+run sudo pip-3.3 install --upgrade cymysql
+-and-
+add define('DB_SOCKET', '/var/run/mysqld/mysqld.sock'); to you www/config.php

 **Tmux**
 Q. How do I monitor the server from another computer?